unraid/docs/docs/legacy/FAQ/Setup_Sleep_(S3)_and_Wake_on_Lan_(WOL).md

 **IMPORTANT:** "boot" is *already* the name of the root directory of your flash device.
 So, if you save your script as per this example, do **not** create another "boot" directory.
-Doing so will cause unRAID to lose track of your config directory and your entire configuration will be lost (unless previously backed up elsewhere.)
+Doing so will cause Unraid to lose track of your config directory and your entire configuration will be lost (unless previously backed up elsewhere.)